 Quick Start

-This guide will walk you through the steps to get started with RoadRunner.
+This guide walks you through getting started with RoadRunner.
 You'll learn how to install RoadRunner and configure it for your project.

 Step 1: Download RR for your platform

 To begin, you need to download RR for your platform.
-Visit the and download the appropriate version for your operating system.
+Visit the RR installation guide and download the appropriate version for your operating system.

 Step 2: Install PHP

 RR requires PHP to run.
-If you don't have PHP installed, you can download it from the and follow the installation instructions for your operating system.
+If you don't have PHP installed, you can download it from the official PHP website and follow the installation instructions for your operating system.

 Step 3: Create a simple configuration